vajpeyianirudh/arduino_ros_led_control/README.md

 # arduino_ros_led_control
 switch between three LEDs on arduino (subscriber) using 'a', 's', and 'd' keyboard inputs through ROS publisher.

-The folder 'arduino_ros' is the ROS package which has source code for the keyboard input and the 'ROSkeyinLED.ino' is the arduino sketch which should be moved to your sketch folder for arduino and after uploading the sketch to arduino do not forget to run following command on your terminal (without the greater than signs).
+The folder 'arduino_ros' is the ROS package which has source code for the keyboard input and the 'ROSkeyinLED.ino' is the arduino sketch which should be moved to your sketch folder for arduino and after uploading the sketch to arduino do not forget to run following command on your terminal.

 >> rosrun rosserial_python serial_node.py /dev/ttyACM0